peterkmurphy/glyphviewer/README.rst

 * `Python 2.x <http://www.python.org/>`_
 * `Django 1.x <http://www.djangoproject.com/>`_
-* The `FontTools <http://sourceforge.net/projects/fonttools/>`_ for parsing TrueType and OpenType files.
+* The `FontTools <http://sourceforge.net/projects/fonttools/>`_ package for parsing TrueType and OpenType files.
-* The `WoffTools <http://code.typesupply.com/wiki/woffTools>`_, built on top of FontTools, for parsing WOFF files.
+* The `WoffTools <https://github.com/typesupply/woffTools>`_, package built on top of FontTools, for parsing WOFF files.
 * `Numerical Python (numpy) <http://sourceforge.net/projects/numpy/>`_, which is a dependency for both FontTools and WoffTools.

 Once these libraries have been installed, the next stage is to install **Glyphviewer**